- 1. Information Blackboard collects >

 Blackboard does not knowingly collect any information from children under the age of 13 unless and until a school or educational institution has provided appropriate consent and authorization for a student under 13 to use the Services and for Blackboard to collect information from such student.
 Please contact us at firstname.lastname@example.org if you believe we have inadvertently collected personal information from a child under 13 without proper consents so that we may delete such information as soon as possible.

-Blackboard complies with the U.S.-EU Privacy Shield Framework and the U.S.-Swiss Safe Harbor Framework (“Swiss Safe Harbor”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-For more information regarding Blackboard’s compliance with the U.S.-EU Privacy Shield Principles, please see our Privacy Shield Privacy Statement available.
+Blackboard complies with the U.S.-EU Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+For more information regarding Blackboard’s compliance with the U.S.-EU Privacy Shield Principles, please see our Privacy Shield Privacy Statement.

 If you have any questions regarding this policy, please contact: